aksenov/mybuild/README.md

 # mybuild
-Addon for Elder Scrolls Online.
-Allows to view all build parameters in one window.
+MyBuild is the addon for Elder Scrolls Online (elderscrollsonline.com).
+It allows to view all build parameters in one window.

+## When to use

+## How to use